dblarons/haskell-shell/README.md

   - Environment variable management: `set`, `unset`, `list`, etc. [DONE]

 - Config file: Allow configuration of a PATH variable and other, user-defined, variables to be loaded when a shell is spawned.
+[DONE]

 - Maybe some auto complete (Dr. Otte says: "See readline").
 [DONE]